You will need a valid U.S. visa to re-enter the United States after traveling abroad.

 - Customs and Border Protection (CBP) Automatic Revalidation

-- Immigration and Customs Enforcement (ICE) F-1 Student Travel FAQ
+- Immigration and Customs Enforcement (ICE) F-1 Student Travel FAQ including list of adjacent islands

 - Department of State Automatic Revalidation